nspcc-dev/neofs-api/proto-docs/acl.md

 ### Message EACLRecord.Filter
 Filter to check particular properties of the request or the object.

+The `value` field must be empty if `match_type` is an unary operator (e.g. `NOT_PRESENT`).

 By default `key` field refers to the corresponding object's `Attribute`.
 Some Object's header fields can also be accessed by adding `$Object:` prefix to the name.
+For such attributes, field 'match_type' must not be 'NOT_PRESENT'.
 Here is the list of fields available via this prefix:

 * $Object:version \
   version